 Many of us wrote and shared the fears we have about what we will find as we open ourselves up in the weeks and months ahead.
 We reaffirmed our commitment to open and honest communication, based in part on our use of the principles taught in Kim Scott’s book Radical Candor – caring personally while challenging directly.

 We are preparing for a broader discussion led by one of our team members at our next weekly lunch-and-learn session to help us understand the historical context of the Black experience, from Jim Crow to the prison industrial complex and beyond.
-We will listen as team members share their experiences and we will seek to understand their perspectives.
+After that, we will listen as team members share their experiences and we will seek to understand their perspectives.

 We will look for specific, measurable actions we can take that will make us a part of the solution.
 And we will be intentional about following through on those actions.